c0delust/RemindMe/README.md

 ### Location based Task Reminder

 RemindMe is a cutting-edge Flutter application designed to revolutionize task reminders based on your location.
 With its intuitive interface and powerful features, RemindMe allows you to set location-based reminders effortlessly.
 Whether you need to pick up groceries on your way home or remember to grab your passport before leaving for the airport, RemindMe has got you covered.
-By utilizing GPS technology, the app ensures that you receive timely notifications when you enter or exit a specific location, helping you stay organized and on top of your tasks like never before.
+By utilizing GPS technology, the app ensures that you receive timely notifications when you enter a specific location, helping you stay organized and on top of your tasks like never before.

 ### Features: